Updated: October 27, 2025

 Commercial Umbrella Insurance

-Think of this as extra liability protection that provides additional coverage beyond your existing policy limits.
-For businesses facing potential million-dollar lawsuits, umbrella coverage provides an additional safety net at relatively low cost.
+Commercial umbrella insurance provides extra liability protection beyond your existing policy limits.
+For businesses facing potential million-dollar lawsuits, umbrella coverage provides additional safety nets at relatively low costs.

 blueCheckmark icon